chingjyu/singsub-worker/README.md

     └── BaseConfig.md        # Basic configuration feature introduction
 ```

-## 🤝 Contribution

-Issues and Pull Requests are welcome to improve this project.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.